 Find a job in Hawaii ~ The people who make it here are the ones who have a job that they like, one that pays enough, one that will last.
 The statistics are fuzzy, but a good percentage of people who move here from the mainland end up leaving within 5 years.
-Unfortunately, life in Hawaii is not always the paradise they were hoping for.
-Living on Oahu is living on an island, and all that entails.
+Unfortunately, life in Hawaii is not always the paradise they were hoping for - often because of finances.
+Living on Oahu is living on an island, and all that entails, including a smaller job market.

-If you're transfering to Hawaii within your company, look into the longevity of that job.
+If you're transferring to Hawaii within your company, look into the longevity of that job.
 Is it one that will force you to move away from Hawaii within a few years?
 I have found that the key is keep this mindset "I'm going to stay in Hawaii forever."
 If you come with the mindset of a temporary resident, you'll most likely end up leaving soon.
+If you say, "I'm going to try it out," you're going to leave.
+I guarantee it.

 Decide which area of the Islands you will live in ~ This is one of the first things you must do.
 Talk to me, talk to other residents, visit the island a few times.
 If you move here without visiting, you might find yourself very confused and disappointed with the area you choose.
-Where you live on Oahu will determine all kinds of things, but most importantly for your longevity here, it will determine your commute and your freinds.
+Where you live on Oahu will determine all kinds of things, but most importantly for your longevity here, it will determine your commute and your friends.
+Some areas are nice and new, but they're cheaper for a reason.
+In Hawaii - older homes are often more expensive, and even more desirable.

 Study company relocation policy to see what expenses are covered and which vendors are approved ~ If you're relocating with your company, you need to learn all about their policies.
 If you choose the wrong mover or the wrong lender, you may pay dearly for it.
 In other words, your company may not cover it.